 Articles of Organization Fees

-The cost of filing for articles of organization varies from state to state.
-In New York, the filing fee is $200 for a limited liability company (LLC) and $750 for a corporation.
+The cost of filing for Articles of Organization varies from state to state.
+In New York, the filing fee is $200 for an LLC .

-After your articles of organization have been approved by the state, you will want to make sure that they are correctly formatted to avoid any issues with the Internal revenue service when you file your first tax return.
+After your Articles of Organization have been approved by the state, ensure they are correctly formatted to avoid any issues with the Internal Revenue Service when you file your first tax return.